Techtonica/curriculum/testing-and-tdd/jasmine-testing.md

 *Question:* What is Jasmine and how does it work in your project?

 *Exercise:* Each student should pick a matcher, like `toBeNull()`.
-Describe that matcher to the class and how it should be used.
+Then describe that matcher to the class and how it should be used.